Shujian-He/BiliMagicMarketScraper/README.md

 ## Overview

-**Bilibili Magic Market Scraper** is a Python-based web scraping tool designed to extract product listings from the Bilibili magic market.
+**Bilibili Magic Market Scraper** is a Python-based web scraping tool designed to extract product listings from Bilibili magic market.
 It focuses on finding your favorite items based on specified criteria such as item name, price range, discount rate and category.

 ## Features